datacite/schema-docs/docs/properties/overview.rst

 In the XML schema:

-- Properties always represented as *elements*.
+- Properties are always represented as *elements*.
 - Sub-properties can be either *sub-elements* or *attributes*.

-The numbering convention distinguishes *elements and *sub-elements* from *attributes*:
+The numbering convention distinguishes *elements* and *sub-elements* from *attributes*:

 - *Elements* and *sub-elements* are numbered (e.g., 2.
 Creator, 2.1 creatorName).
 - *Attributes* are represented with letters (e.g., 2.1.a nameType)